QTM 350 - Data Science Computing

 • You can see that we are installing specific versions of the packages, which is a good practice to ensure reproducibility

-• Make sure to match the version of the operating system with the version of the package
+• Make sure to match the version of the operating system with the version of the package (24.04 LTS or noble in this case)

 Hey Danilo, wait a minute…🤔

-Isn’t that a lot of work to install all these packages?
+Isn’t that a lot of work?

-• Yes, it is!
+• Yes, it is! 😅

-• And I don’t have Ubuntu installed on my computer, so I can’t just run apt list --installed to see which packages are installed on my system and just copy them to the Dockerfile
+• And I (we?) don’t have Ubuntu installed on my computer, so I can’t just run apt list --installed to see which packages are installed on my system and just copy them to the Dockerfile

 • In this case, it did involve some research to find the right package names and versions